 Cleaning Your Snowshoes

 Before storing my snowshoes for the season, I clean them.
-I have three pairs to clean: the Tubbs and Northern Lites’ shoes mentioned above, and I use plastic MSR Denali snowshoes in my snowshoeing classes.
+I have three pairs to clean: the Tubbs and Northern Lites’ shoes mentioned above, and the now-retired plastic MSR Denali snowshoe (the MSR Evo is an updated sister snowshoe to the Denali).

 To clean all three styles of modern snowshoes I own, I put some mild dish soap in water.
 Then, I wipe off the deck, frame, bindings, and cleats with a rung-out slightly soapy dishcloth.
 After using the slightly soapy dishcloth, I wipe each snowshoe down with a damp cloth and then dry them with a clean, dry rag.
 It is important to get dirt and grime off the snowshoes, but even more so, to get off any salt, grease, or chemical residues that could damage the plastic or aluminum.